fboender/multi-git-status/README.md

       -w   Warn about dirs that are not Git repositories -e   Exclude repos that are 'ok'
-      -f   Do a 'git fetch' on each repo (slow for many repos)
+      -f   Do a 'git fetch' on each repo (slow for many repos) -c   Force color output (preserve colors when using pipes)

     You can limit output with the following options: